Uniting People Around the World in Gratitude to the Almighty

-The short version: In 2010, our group's co-founder became seriously ill with an unknown disease.
-She called across the country to Rabbi Yossi Mizrachi who she had seen teaching Torah on www.torahanytime.com.
+The short version: In 2010, our group's co-founder became ill with an unknown disease.
+She reached out across the country to Rabbi Yossi Mizrachi who she had seen teaching Torah on www.torahanytime.com.
 He shared some advice, "Say Tehillim and cry to Hashem.
 Hashem listens to prayers with tears."

 Saying tehillim enriched her life so much, she felt compelled to share it with others.

 In Elul 2011, the shul rebbetzin and this woman with the unknown disease started their own local One a Day Gratitude Tehillim Group with 15 people in Mercer Island, Washington.
 Ladies from across the lake (Seattle) heard about it and asked to join.
 From there they began gathering members in other states and countries, connecting many women through the sisterhood of tehillim.
-When the Aish article hit the web, we picked up 120 new members and people continue joining all the time!
+When the Aish articlehit the web, 120 new people joined within a few days and new members are continuously coming into the group.

 We welcome you to join us!
 Let Tehillim enhance your life as it has done for so many others.